ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Search menu WebView styles

-While the start menu uses WinUI for its user interface, most of the search content (all but the top search bar) is a WebView element.
+While the Start menu uses WinUI for its user interface, most of the search content (all but the top search bar) is a WebView element.
 To style the search WebView, CSS targets and styles can be used.
 For example, to set a red background, the target `body` and the style `background: red !important` can be used.

 ### Hide the back button